GovReady/govready-q/README.md

 * `"type": "local"` to load modules from a directory on the local file system.
 Specify a relative or absolute path in `path`.

+There are two ways to pull modules from Github:

+* `"type": "git"`, where you specify the `https:...` or `git@...` URL of a git repository in the `url` field and, optionally, a branch name.
+If the repository requires authentication, you can put an SSH private key such as a [Github deploy key](https://developer.github.com/guides/managing-deploy-keys/) in the `ssh_key` field (paste the whole key using `\n` for newlines, not a filename).

 * `"type": "github"`, which uses the Github API and user credentials such as a Github username and a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Since the `github` method requires user credentials, it should be avoided for production deployments in favor of the `git` method with a deploy key if necessary.

+Both git methods have an optional `path` field which lets you choose a directory _within_ the git repository to scan for module YAML files.

 After making changes to `module-repos`, run `python3 manage.py load_modules` to pull the modules from the module repositories into the database.